Measuring for a chair that provides the seated person with the correct amount of support and protection is incredibly important.

 The backrest needs to be tall enough to support the back of the client’s head when sat back in the chair.

 If possible, check what the best back angle is for the client.

-If you’re still struggling and need some extra guidance, download our free Specialist Seating eBook for some more practical tips.
-Or, book a joint assessment with our team.
+If you’re still struggling and need some extra guidance, download our free 88-page Specialist Seating eBook for more practical tips.
+Or contact us to discuss the potential of joint assessments with our team.